 The examination for credit must be administered by the instructor during the first ten class days of the semester.
 Fees for credit by examination are the same as for regular enrollment.
-If the examination is completed satisfactorily with a grade of "C" or better, the instructor will then complete a "Credit By Examination" form and forward to the Director of Records for a grade of "CE" to be given to the student.
+If the examination is completed satisfactorily with a grade of "C" or better, the instructor will then complete a "Credit By Examination" form and forward it to the Director of Records for a grade of "CE" to be awarded.